xXleowXx/gitlab-charts/doc/charts/registry/index.md

 ### Redis rate-limiter

-NOTE:
+WARNING:
-The Redis rate-limiting is currently [under development](https://gitlab.com/groups/gitlab-org/-/epics/13237).
+The Redis rate-limiting is [under development](https://gitlab.com/groups/gitlab-org/-/epics/13237).
 More functionality details will be added to this section as they become available.

 The `redis.rateLimiter` property is optional and provides options related to the